-There are a lot of recurrent themes in this month’s edition (which has clearly shifted from being a monthly to a bimonthly publication).
+There are a lot of recurrent themes in this month’s edition of the articles of the month (which has clearly shifted from being a monthly to a bimonthly publication).
 Podcast over on BroomeDocs.

 Our lack of droperidol is going to make me puke

 Braude D, Soliz T, Crandall C, Hendey G, Andrews J, Weichenthal L. Antiemetics in the ED: a randomized controlled trial comparing 3 common agents.
 The American journal of emergency medicine.
 2006; 24(2):177-82.
 PMID: 16490647

 There have been a few articles recently indicating that none of the anti-emetics we use in the emergency department seen to provide better outcomes than placebo.
 I include this article to remind us that we used to have an agent that worked: droperidol.
 This randomized, double-blind, placebo controlled trial compared 1.25 mg of droperidol, 10 mg of metoclopramide, 10 mg of prochlorperazine, and placebo (all intravenously) in 181 adult patients with moderate to severe nausea.
 The primary outcome was nausea at 30 minutes.
 Metoclopramide and prochlorperazine fared no better than placebo (with reduction of 41mm, 40mm, and 39mm respectively on a 100mm VAS).
 Droperidol was the lone agent better than placebo (55mm reduction (p=0.04).
 Droperidol did result in more restlessness.
 Almost all patients were satisfied with the medication they received.
 The study isn’t perfect, being small in size and only looking at 30 minute outcomes, but droperidol is the winner if you want to decrease nausea.